top of page

 Speaking of details that deserve a spotlight, if y’all haven’t heard of Mary Katharine Goddard, you’re going to want to sit up and pay attention.
 This woman was EPIC!
 So epic that hers is the only woman’s name printed on the Declaration of Independence.
 (You heard me right.)
 If you look closely, at the very bottom, there’s a single printed line that reads:

-Baltimore, in Maryland: Printed by Mary Katherine Goddard.
+Baltimore, in Maryland: Printed by Mary Katharine Goddard.

 So how did this goddess of the printing press get to print one of the most important documents in American history?
 We’re so glad you asked because Footnoting History tells all.
 (We told you this podcast slapped.